astropy/astropy/docs/utils/iers.rst

   iers_degraded_accuracy:
     Some time conversions like UTC -> UT1 require IERS-A Earth rotation data for full accuracy.
-In cases where full accuracy is not required and downloading the IERS-A is not possible or desired (for instance running on a cluster) then this option can be set to either ``'warn'`` or ``'ignore'``.
-    The default is ``'error'`` which will raise an exception if full accuracy is not possible for a time conversion, ``'warn'`` will issue a warning, and ``'ignore'`` will ignore the problem and use available IERS-B data.
+This parameter controls the behavior when computations use only the IERS-B data and full accuracy is not possible.  ``'error'`` (the default) will raise an exception, ``'warn'`` will issue a warning, and ``'ignore'`` will ignore the problem (i.e., the inaccuracy is acceptable).

 Auto refresh behavior
 ---------------------